9.2.2

 • As these emerging powers grow in size economically, their carbon emissions and contributions towards climate change are increasing too.

-• At the last UN Climate Change Conference in Paris 2015, it was recognised that the BRIC nations would have to play their part in reducing carbon emissions if global targets were to be hit.
+• At the last UN Climate Change Conference in Paris 2015, it was recognised that the BRICS nations would have to play their part in reducing carbon emissions if global targets were to be hit.

-• The BRICs are increasingly important for global environmental governance.
+• The BRICS' are increasingly important for global environmental governance.

 Global carbon emissions